metoppv/improver/doc/source/metadata/Introduction.rst

     exists as a descriptive name in the `CF Standard Name`_ list.

 cell_methods
-    Used to describe statistical processing applied to the quantity no longer requires the additional non-standardized part, ``(comment: of air_temperature)``,
+    Used to describe statistical post-processing applied to the quantity.
-    as they now refer to the main variable that is a maximum temperature over 12 hours.
+    Cell methods no longer require the additional non-standardized part, ``(comment: of air_temperature)``, as they now refer to the main variable that is a maximum temperature over 12 hours.

 Percentile coordinate variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^